jadebustos/science/eval-pol/README.md

 x_n =10
 ```

-n is the total amount of point you want evaluate de polynomial and it is supplied as an argument.
+n is the total amount of points you want evaluate the polynomial and it is supplied as an argument.
 So:

 ```
 h = (10 - 1)/(n - 1)